IshaNagar1/IshaNagar1.github.io/about.md

 A lot of that isn’t always visible, and it’s not always talked about.

-This blog is where I explore those experiences—both from a personal perspective and through what I’ve learned in hearing healthcare.
+This blog is where I explore those experience -> both from a personal perspective and through what I’ve learned in hearing healthcare.

 I’m currently working toward becoming a licensed Hearing Aid Dispenser in California, and I’m interested in how hearing care, accessibility, and real-life experiences all connect.
+In addition, I’m a student at CSUN, studying Assistive Technologies and Human Services, and I work as a clinical assistant at Eartone Hearing Aid Center, where I get to see this side of care up close every week.

 I don’t think hearing loss should only be understood clinically.